OmniFocus Plug-In Directory

 It can be very helpful to store a link in the note field of a project or action.
 For example, a project may include a link to a Google Doc containing the project specifications, and an action may have a link to the website that you need to review.

-This plug-in opens the link that you have stored in the selected task’s note field.
+This plug-in opens the link you have stored in the selected task’s note field.
 This is especially convenient when combined with a keyboard shortcut such as ⌥⌘L.

 Open URL(s) From Note

-Please note that you’ll need to install the Synced Preferences plug-in to use this and some of Kaitlin Salzke’s other plug-ins.
+Please note that you’ll need to Install the Synced Preferences Plug-In to use this and some of Kaitlin Salzke’s other plug-ins.

 Scheduling

 The Scheduling plug-in allows you to earmark a task for a future date without giving it an arbitrary defer date that limits its availability.
 The action remains available, and if you choose “Update Schedule,” it will appear under your designated Today tag once the specified date arrives.
-In the meantime, this task will still be available if you opt to complete it earlier than planned.
+In the meantime, this task will still be available if you complete it earlier than planned.

 To schedule a task, select the task (or tasks) and choose “(Re)schedule Task(s)” from the Scheduling menu.
 You’ll be prompted to enter a date.
 You can choose from the date picker or type an OmniFocus-recognized date format (e.g. “1d” for tomorrow’s date or “1w” to enter the date one week from today).
 The Scheduling plug-in will assign a tag corresponding to the date, such as “Sunday (Jul 2, 2024)”.
 When you choose “Update Schedule,” the tags will be adjusted.
 For example, once July 2, 2024 arrives, all tasks with the “Sunday (Jul 2, 2024)” will be tagged with your designated Today tag.

 For convenience, consider assigning a keyboard shortcut to “(Re)schedule Task(s)” (e.g. ⇧⌘S).
-While you can choose “Update Schedule” manually, updating the schedule automatically using an app such as Keyboard Maestro is preferable as it doesn’t require any manual intervention.
+While you can choose “Update Schedule” manually, updating the schedule automatically using an app such as Keyboard Maestro is preferable as it doesn’t require manual intervention.
 See the documentation for more information on this and other features.

-Please note that you’ll need to install the Synced Preferences plug-in to use this and some of Kaitlin Salzke’s other plug-ins.
+Please note that you’ll need to Install the Synced Preferences Plug-In to use this and some of Kaitlin Salzke’s other plug-ins.

 Templates for OmniFocus

-Please note that you’ll need to install the Synced Preferences plug-in to use this and some of Kaitlin Salzke’s other plug-ins.
+Please note that you’ll need to Install the Synced Preferences Plug-In to use this and some of Kaitlin Salzke’s other plug-ins.

 Toggling Tags